niallo/everypaas/README.md

 the details of how to connect to external resources.

-If you write your app with EveryPaaS, you will be able to seamlessly run it on your dev box and any of a number of platform providers.
+If you write your app with EveryPaaS, you will be able to seamlessly run it on your dev box and any of a number of platform providers - without changing a single line of code!

 Supported Platforms
 -------------------

 * Heroku
-* dotCloud
 * Nodejitsu
+* Strider
 * Travis CI
+* dotCloud
-* Strider
+* Your dev box

 Supported Services
 ------------------